BithreenGirlen/DxLibSpineViewer/README.md

 | <kbd>R</kbd> | Toggle draw-order between filename asc/descending order. _Default: ascending order_. |

 - <kbd>Up</kbd> and <kbd>Down</kbd> key are valid only when the current spine(s) is/are loaded via `Open folder`.
+- Manual toggling of PMA is available for Spine version `3.8` and older.
+  - For Spine version `4.0` and later, runtime applies pma property read from atlas file.

 </details>
 <details><summary>Tip on PMA and blend mode</summary>